ska-telescope/lmc-base-classes/docs/src/how-to/getting-started.rst

-3. **Implement component monitoring.** Whenever your component changes its state, your component manager needs to become reliably aware of that change within a reasonable timeframe, so that it can pass this on to the Tango device.
+3. **Implement component monitoring.** Whenever your component changes its state, your component manager needs to become reliably aware of that change within a reasonable time frame, so that it can pass this on to the Tango device.

    The abstract component managers provided already contain some helper